The Differences Between Stock & Forex Trading

 What is Forex Trading?

 The definition of forex trading is not a far cry from that of stock trading.
-The only obvious difference, however, is that forex trading involves speculation of currencies including, but not limited to, US Dollar, Japanese Yen, Eurozone Euro, and British Pound.
+The only obvious difference, however, is that forex trading involves currency trading and speculating the direction of foreign currencies including, but not limited to, US Dollar, Japanese Yen, Eurozone Euro, and British Pound.
 Forex trading can be further broken down into spot or retail forex exchange trading and futures exchange trading, the latter of which involves predicting the future prices of an underlying asset.

 Key Differences Between Stock and Forex

-Obviously, different assets are traded between buyer and seller in these two markets.
+Different assets are traded between buyer and seller in these two markets.
 The stock market regulates and transacts stocks of registered companies, such as BHP and Rio Tinto.
-The shortened form of their names are called Ticker Symbols, which represent the company’s stock on physical exchange screens and online trading platforms.
-On the other hand, forex trading involves buying and selling currency pairs, meaning there are two assets being transacted.
-For example, buying a major currency pair sich as NZD/USD, regardless of amount, means you are buying New Zealand dollars while simultaneously selling US dollars.
+The shortened form of their names is called Ticker Symbols, which represent the company’s stock on physical exchange screens and online trading platforms.
+On the other hand, forex trading involves buying and selling currency pairs, meaning two assets are being transacted.
+For example, buying a major currency pair such as NZD/USD, regardless of amount, means you are buying New Zealand dollars while simultaneously selling US dollars.

-The user interface of most stock trading platforms is overwhelming and seemingly out of a Sci-Fi film.
+The user interface of most stock trading platforms is overwhelming and seemingly out of a Sci-Fi film, many times needing the assistance of a financial advisor.
 There are a variety of pop-up windows and tabs that will greet you as you log in, such as market depth, probability calculators, charts buzzing with visualisation tools and indicators, and so forth.
 All of this can be a lot to process for a novice trader.
 Meanwhile, its forex counterpart has a more user-friendly platform, with a One-Click Trade feature for faster trade execution.

 Similarities Between Stock and Forex